Results

 [label::Type{<:AbstractSupportLabel} = PublicLabel,

-This is enabled in user-defined optimizer model extensions by appropriately extending optimizer_model_variable and optimizer_model_constraint.
+This is enabled for new transformation backends by appropriately extending transformation_variable and transformation_constraint.

 Fields

-• opt_report::JuMP.SensitivityReport: The LP sensitivity captured from the optimizer model.
+• opt_report::JuMP.SensitivityReport: The LP sensitivity captured from the backend.

 source